timkn/Raspberry-Pi-GPIO-Control/README.md

 * Install PHP on the Raspberry Pi and the web server must support PHP
 * Install WiringPi on the Raspberry Pi (sometimes already preinstalled)
 * use Raspberry Pi OS (Raspbian)
-* JavaScript must be activated on the website
+* :warning: JavaScript must be activated on the website

 instructions from [raspberrypi.org](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md)